 No, not that Michael Bolton, nor the one on "Office Space".
 The Michael I'm talking about (http://www.developsense.com) is a testing enthusiast and consultant based in Toronto.
 Michael has written some wonderfully insightful articles, posted on his site.

 Michael and I are the co-creators of Rapid Testing methodology.
-Other than me, he is the only other person to routinely teach the Rapid Testing class.
 I have no closer colleague.

 Michael is famous for rethinking the traditional phrases and terminology of testing.
 He convinced me to distinguish between testing and checking, for instance.
 I sometimes describe Michael as the Marshall McLuhan of testing.
 Which is an easy call considering how often he quotes the guy.